-- 1. In Cloudera Manager, select the Hive metastore service: Clusters Hive-1 Configuration. - 2.
+- 1. In Cloudera Manager, select the Hive metastore service: Clusters Hive-1 Configuration . - 2.
 Search for compact.

 - 3. Check that Turn on Compactor Initiator Thread (hive.compactor.initiator.on), Number of Threads Used by Compactor (hive.compactor.worker.threads), and Run Compactor on Hive Metastore or HiveServer2 (hive.met astore.runworker.in) are set to the values shown above. - 4.
 Save the changes. - 5.
-In Cloudera Manager, select the Hive metastore service: Clusters HIVE_ON_TEZ-1 Configuration .

-6. Search for compact.
+In Cloudera Manager, select the Hive metastore service: Clusters HIVE\ON\TEZ-1 Configuration. - 6.
+Search for compact.

-- 7. Check that the Number of Threads Used by Compactor (hive.compactor.worker.threads), and Run compactor on Hive Metastore or HiveServer2 (hive.metastore.runworker.in) are set to the values shown above. - 8.
-Search for advanced, and in Hive Service Advanced Configuration Snippet (Safety Valve) for core-site.xml, click - 9.
-Add the name hive.compactor.initiator.on and value true.

-10. Save the changes and restart the Hive on Tez and Hive (HIVE-1) metastore services at an appropriate time.
+- 7. Check that the Number of Threads Used by Compactor (hive.compactor.worker.threads), and Run compactor on Hive Metastore or HiveServer2 (hive.metastore.runworker.in) is set to hs2. - 8.
+Save the changes and restart the Hive on Tez and Hive (HIVE-1) metastore services at an appropriate time.